Sonic the Hedgehog 3

 $09= Flying Battery Zone Act 1

 - The loop point in the "echo" track of the lead instrument is set slightly later than the rest of the tracks; as a result, it falls further and further out of sync every time the song loops.
-This was fixed in Sonic 3 & Knuckles.
+This was fixed in Sonic & Knuckles and its lock-on.

 $0A= Flying Battery Zone Act 2